Final Fantasy XIV: Shadowbringers: Design

 A major focus during development was to make the game more friendly to new adventurers.
 The Trust system was designed to help people who are primarily familiar with offline RPGs and other Final Fantasy games to practice multiplayer content without the pressure of other players.
 The new Dancer job was intended to be easy for beginners to pick up as well.
 The team made adjustments to older quest rewards to help new players catch up to their friends playing Shadowbringers more quickly.
 Moreover, the "story skip" and "level boost" items introduced in Stormblood were updated to allow access to Shadowbringers directly.
 Ishgardian Restoration and the related changes to crafting and gathering were an effort to make these systems more accessible.
 Finally, the New Game+ feature and streamlining the A Realm Reborn quest line together improve new players' experience at the start of their adventure.
 The development team reworked aspects of these quests, removing portions of some and eliminating others entirely, to improve the pacing without damaging the story.
 They also implemented flying gameplay in these areas.
 New Game+ allows players to replay expansions and quest lines that they have already completed.

 Two new playable races were released alongside Shadowbringers—Viera and Hrothgar.
 The Viera are based on the leporine race of the same name from Ivalice video games and the Hrothgar are based on the leonine Ronso from Final Fantasy X. Players were initially only able to select females of the former and males of the latter to use as avatars.
 Yoshida explained that resource constraints prevented the team from adding all genders to the two races, chiefly the need to redesign and adjust the enormous library of existing equipment to fit with the new character models.
 Within the fiction, male Viera and female Hrothgar are extremely rare and generally seclude themselves from other societies.
 In choosing these two races, the development team wanted to address the audience's "overwhelming desire" for Viera as well as increase the variety of body types available with the "beastly" Hrothgar.
 As this was likely the last opportunity to add a new race to the game owing to the cumulative costs of implementation, the team decided to only introduce one gender of each to satisfy both of these goals.
-The other genders were later added in the next expansion, Endwalker, due to overwhelming player demand.
+The other genders were later added due to overwhelming player demand; male Viera in the next expansion, Endwalker, and female Hrothgar in the following expansion, Dawntrail.